 Growing digitization will create opportunities for companies to use consumer data to propel innovation and improve customer experiences.
 Developing successful data monetization models will be a critical challenge for consumer industries.
 The rising importance of consumer and enterprise data will draw increased scrutiny and activism from consumers and regulators, as society puts an even higher premium on data privacy and transparency.

 Products will evolve into services, and services into experiences, with data serving as the backbone of their delivery.
 Creating new revenue models is an opportunity in an environment where revenue could potentially be decoupled from the output and more closely linked to outcomes for individuals and society.

 Traditional stores will undergo a metamorphosis to stay relevant when online purchases in most categories are growing.
 Omni-channel strategies will play an important role.
 Consumer products companies will also need to have effective strategies to compete in a ‘flatter world’ and identify ways to replicate and maintain the quality of consumer experience across channels.

 Digital operating model:

 Smart supply chains and smart factories will be developed, enabling the mass customization of products and Omni-channel experiences.
-The ability of a firm’s operating model to manage consumer experiences will be central to gaining competitive advantage.
+The ability of a firm’s operating model to manage consumer experiences will be central to gaining a competitive advantage.

 Retailers need to find the right balance between technology and people strategy to create a unique buying experience for their customers.
-But technology is an Achilles' heel for the traditional retailers where legacy systems were just enough to make the cut.
+But technology is an Achilles' heel for the traditional retailers where legacy systems have been just enough to cut.
 But to compete with the digital natives, retailers need to create a whole new digital operating model.
 They can rely on a digital transformation partner to help them navigate through this transformation journey.
 In our previous article, we had shared some ideas about choosing the right digital transformation partner because the field of digital transformation is an extremely crowded one.
 You have probably read about business strategy and digital transformation roadmaps from more experts than you care to remember.